Will Sellers Rush Online to Find a Realtor?

 Many Realtors are thinking there’s no way residential real estate can fail.
 Housing markets are too hot with wealthy buyers, high employment, strong banks, along with strong millennial buyer demand and very limited supply of housing.

 Yet the narrative seems to be changing despite the economic strength.
 Rising rates, persistent inflation, Fed balance sheet reduction are conspiring to pull the rug out from all North American housing markets including Toronto.
-We have to remember Toronto has had the steepest climb in prices and huge mortgage rate jumps will affect a lot of buyers and homeowners using their homes to finance debt.
+After extending themselves ridiculously in the last few years, buyers and theose using their homes to finance debt face huge mortgage rate challenges ahead.

 The latest report from Zolo shows sales are declining while listings are jumping.
-Something is in the wind at a time when prices and sales should be climbing.
+Something is in the wind at a time of the year when prices and sales should be climbing.
+July is seeing big changes.
+Is the Camel’s back being broken?

 Fed Goes Too Far – The Accidental Avalanche